Delegation and the OIDC-conformant pipeline

 Delegation is used for many operations, depending on your particular use case:

-- Exchanging an ID Token issued to one client for a new one issued to a different client
+- Exchanging an ID Token issued to one application for a new one issued to a different application

 - Using a Refresh Token to obtain a fresh ID Token